OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 The goal of this SOP is to provide a clear set of criteria to be checked for the manual review of an ontology in response to a request to register that new ontology with the OBO Foundry.
 It is expected that a programmatic review using the Dashboard has already been done and the submitters have addressed any problems found.
 The purpose of the manual review is to check the ontology for issues that the Dashboard review does not cover.
 A sample of terms/axioms should be checked.
 In order for this review to be relatively quick (~ 2 hours), the reviewer is not expected to review all the terms/axioms.

 Check the following and provide a brief summary in the tracker issue for the new ontology request.
 All items of feedback must be provided using GitHub checklist syntax (`- [ ] TODO`) in order to track how far along they are in being addressed.
 Addressable issues identified as part of the review should be added to the new ontology’s issue tracker.
 1. Ontology scope.
-The new ontology must present some use cases where it will be relevant to life-sciences.
+The new ontology must present use cases demonstrating its relevance to the life sciences.
 Was the ontology developed using expert input or trusted scientific sources representative of the consensus in its target domain of knowledge?
 If the ontology was developed for a very specific purpose or community, representation and consensus need not be broad; however, this scope should be clearly stated.
 2. Terms with the new ontology prefix.
 The new terms provided by the ontology should not already be available in an available OBO Foundry ontology.
 If there is an overlap of terms, justification should be provided.
 There must not be a term with the same label available.
 There should not be another OBO Foundry ontology whose scope covers those terms and if there is there should be some evidence of contacting that OBO Foundry ontology.
 3. Correct use of imported terms.
 Does the ontology accurately reuse terms from other OBO ontologies?
 Are imported terms in appropriate hierarchies?
 That is, has the import of the term preserved its upper-level alignment?